 Inga Hamilton

-Queer, Autistic PhD Researcher & Maker
+Autistic PhD Researcher & Maker

 Art Jewellery & Inhabitable Sculptures Blending the Spaces Between Species